m-riley04/CloveShuffler/README.md

     * Shuffle all cards in the current deck
     * Shuffle all cards
 * Autoshuffling
     * When reviewing, the shuffler will automatically shuffle using a specified method.
-This method can be changed using the [config](#Configuration).
+This method can be changed using the [config](https://github.com/m-riley04/CloveShuffler/blob/main/README.md#Configuration).

+# Tagging
+If you only want CloveShuffler to shuffle specific cards, you can tag your cards with the word "shuffle".

+## --PLEASE NOTE--
+The [autoshuffler's default shuffling method](https://github.com/m-riley04/CloveShuffler/blob/main/config.md#autoshuffle_method) is every tagged card within the current deck.
+This means that by default, if there are no tagged cards in the current deck, nothing will be shuffled.
+Details on how to change the default shuffling method will be discussed in the next section.

 # Configuration
 In short, if you want to change the configuration, simply go to your addons panel in the Tools/Add-Ons menu option, select "CloveShuffler," and then click the "Config" button.

-Configuration details can be found extensively in the [configuration documentation](config.md), which is also shown in the Add-On menu.
+Configuration details can be found extensively in the [configuration documentation](https://github.com/m-riley04/CloveShuffler/blob/main/config.md), which is also shown in the Add-On menu.

+# Installation
+1. Open your installation of Anki
+2. Navigate with the menu bar to "Tools/Add-ons" and select it
+3. From here, you have a few options
+    - Click "Get Add-ons" if you have the add-on code
+    - Click "Install from file..." if you have downloaded the .zip or .ankiaddon file from the [GitHub's releases](https://github.com/m-riley04/CloveShuffler/releases)
+    - Click "View Files" if you have a regular folder with the add-on's files inside, then drag the folder into the "addons21" folder
+4. (Optional) Restart Anki

 # Technical Specifications
 * Anki Version:     v23.12.1